walnka/bitcrazeDrone/README.md

 # BitcrazeDrone Following Program
 This Repository Includes all Scripts used to run 2 bitcraze drones in a cat and mouse configuration where one follows the other.
-This repository still requires the CFLib and CFClient repositories from Crazy Flie.
+The python packages required  to run this repository are listed in the requirements.txt file.

 ## position_hl_commander.py
 This script is a modified version of the standard one found in the cflib but with the following changes: